Lukiewookie/CS_IA/README.md

 pip install psutil
 ```

+into the terminal.
 The other modules are built into the normal python distribution.
+Do note this software was developed for Linux, and some inconsistencies can be found if used on a different platform.

 ### Deployment instructions ###